 How to Use IF Statement in Data Validation Formula in Excel (6 Ways)

 Here, we have some records of some of the products and their corresponding salesperson’s names of a company.
-By using this dataset, we will try to demonstrate the ways to use the IF statement in the data validation formula in Excel.
+By using this dataset, we will demonstrate how to use the IF statement in the Data Validation formula in Excel.

 Excel data validation formula if statement

-For creating a conditional list, here we have arranged the full names of the employees under the header First Name and for the first name of the employees, we have used the header Full Name.
+For this method we have arranged the full names of the employees under the header First Name and for the first name of the employees, we have used the header Full Name.
 Using the IF function in the data validation formula we will make the conditional list in the right-side table.

 Excel data validation formula if statement